tgtakaoka/asmx/README.txt

     -d label=value    defines the label as EQU value -d label:=value   defines the label as SET value

+  By default, object code is written as an Intel hex file unless the -s or -b option is specified.

+  The value in -b specifies the start address for your binary file.
+If you are making code for a ROM that starts at 0xC000, use "-b 0xC000" and the first byte of the object file will be whatever belongs at 0xC000.
+Anything at a lower address is not written to the file, and any gaps are filled with 0xFF.
+Be careful about using large ORG values or the resulting binary file could become VERY large.

   The -c and -o options are incompatible.
-Only the last one on the command line will be used.
+Attempting to use both will result in an error.
 Normal screen output (pass number, total errors, error messages, etc.) always goes to stderr.

  - - -